-Since January 4th 2013, the selling period of China train tickets are 20 days before the departure day for bookings online and by telephone; and 18 days in advance for train ticket windows at train stations and local train ticket offices.
+Since January 4th 2013, the selling periods of China train tickets are 20 days before the departure day for bookings online and by telephone, and 18 days in advance for train ticket windows at train stations and local train ticket offices.

-China train tickets are often sold out, especially during holidays such as weekends, summer vocations, Chinese New Year and National Days; therefore book a train ticket in advance as early as you can.
+China train tickets are often sold out, especially during holidays such as weekends, summer vacations, Chinese New Year, and Labor Day and National Day holidays.
+Therefore book a train ticket in advance as early as you can.
+However we cannot always guarantee the availability of the ticket you want at the time of release (usually late afternoon), due to the masses of people buying tickets.

-Passports are needed when buy a China train ticket and board a train
+Passports are needed when buying a China train ticket and boarding a train

-As a new rule of China Railway Bureau 2011, foreigners need to show their passports when buy a train ticket and board a train.
+In 2011 the China Railway Bureau decreed foreigners must show their passports when buying a train ticket and boarding a train.

 Many tourists would like to use China’s vast and cheap rail network, however obtaining train tickets is not an easy process (sold out quickly, long queues, language problems, etc.).
 China Highlights make train ticket online booking available to you to save you time, hassle and money.
 All inquiries will be handled by China Highlights’ experienced travel advisors to ensure you get the best service.
 Click here to search for train prices and schedules and book a ticket.